jmonlong/manu-vggafannot/manuscript.md

 The homology information embedded in the pangenome can sometimes be used to propagate annotations from one haplotype to others more easily.
 This strategy is used by annotation tools like CAT[@doi:10.1101/gr.233460.117], and improves over reanalysis of each haplotype from scratch.
 In the future, these techniques might help propagate other types of annotations across the pangenome more efficiently than by reanalyzing the raw data from scratch on each haplotype.
-`something about odgi paths/untangle maybe`{.red}

 Our GAF-based approach also highlights the limitations of the existing tool support for GAF files.
-Some tools, like Bandage-NG or GfaViz, require manual pre-processing, such as extracting a subgraph and integrating the annotations as embedded paths.
+Some tools, like Bandage-NG or GfaViz, require manual pre-processing, such as extracting and post-processing a subgraph and annotations.
 The Sequence Tube Map can now handle indexed bgzipped GAF files, but the query time for large pangenomes remains long in practice.
 Integrating annotation metadata into its interface as a first-class data type will also require a significant amount of development.
 Overall, we stress the need for visualization tools that can efficiently lay out and organize many paths through a pangenome.